 When other data sources are used because of technical infeasibility or unreasonable costs, the verifier will do the same checks on unreasonable costs and technical infeasibility as they would do for annual emissions verification.
 With respect to unreasonable costs, verifiers assess the calculation of unreasonable costs as well as the underlying evidence for the costs that are used in the calculation to determine if the justifications and evidence are complete and reasonable.
+Please note that changes have been made to the reference price in Article 18 of the MRR used in the calculation of unreasonable costs (see section 6.6 of GD5 for further information).
+Verifiers should be aware of those revisions.

-With respect to technical infeasibility the verifier will gather evidence of what equipment was in place and available at the time the data was collected in order to decide whether the evidence presented by the operator in the MMP on technical infeasibility is complete and reasonable.
+With respect to technical infeasibility the verifier will gather evidence of what equipment was in place and available at the time the data was collected in order to decide whether evidence presented by the operator in the MMP on technical infeasibility is complete and reasonable.